WestonAnderson/WestonAnderson.github.io/_pages/teaching.md

 </p>

 ### Papers
-An Intercomparison of Methods for Finding Coupled Patterns in Climate Data (Bretherton et al., 1992) – Bretherton and his coauthors discuss the relative merits of different methods used to extract modes of variability from noisy data.
+<b>An Intercomparison of Methods for Finding Coupled Patterns in Climate Data (Bretherton et al., 1992)</b> – Bretherton and his coauthors discuss the relative merits of different methods used to extract modes of variability from noisy data.
 They focus on principal component analysis (PCA), canonical correlation analysis (CCA), and singular value decomposition of a covariance matrix (SVD).
 This is a classic paper for understanding the tools that are often used in climate science and their potential limitations

-Detecting Causality in Complex Ecosystems (Sugihara et al., 2012) – Sugihara and colleagues outline what Lorenz attractors are, and how they can be used to make predictions in coupled, non-linear, chaotic systems.
+<b>Detecting Causality in Complex Ecosystems (Sugihara et al., 2012)</b> – Sugihara and colleagues outline what Lorenz attractors are, and how they can be used to make predictions in coupled, non-linear, chaotic systems.
 They include links to some videos explaining the material that are tremendously helpful

 # Outreach